FLP Application Package

 FOREST LEGACY PROGRAM

-The Forest Legacy Program (FLP) is a partnership between the USDA, Forest Service and RI DEM to maintain traditional uses of forestland by providing funding for the purchase of conservation easements or outright title purchases.
-Conservation easements restrict development and require sustainable forestry practices while retaining private ownership of land.
+Congress created the Forest Legacy Program in 1990 to identify and protect important forestland from conversion to other uses.
+It is a is a partnership between the USDA, Forest Service and RI DEM to maintain traditional forest uses by providing funding for the purchase of land or conservation easements to prevent conversion of the land to other uses.

 - Must be within the designated Forest Legacy Area.
 (See Map)

-- Compatible non-forest (pasture, cropland, non-forest wetlands) may comprise a maximum of 25% of the property
+- Compatible non-forest (pasture, cropland, non-forest wetlands) may be included but at least 75% of the property must be forest.

 - Priority is given to forest land that exhibits exceptional resource values, that has been shown to be threatened with conversion to non-forest use, and that is available at below fair market value.

-- Applications are accepted year-round and are prioritized by the State's Forest Legacy Committee.
+- Applications are accepted year-round and are prioritized by the State's Forest Legacy Committee in the late summer.
 The project selection process is highly competitive on a national level and only the top one or two projects are forwarded to the Forest Service for funding consideration.
 All funding is subject to Congressional discretion.

 If you are interested in more information about this program, please contact: